Create Your First Agent

 • Tool description: Get ticket details based on a unique ticket identifier (passed as a string).
 If there is no information for this identifier, inform the user about it. (expression)

-• Function microflow: create a new microflow called Ticket_GetTicketByID
+• Function microflow: select the microflow called Ticket_GetTicketByID

 • Use return value: no